 Procedure: Anyone who has a grievance or disagreement about an issue should first discuss the issue with the person perceived to be responsible for the action.
 The student should provide a written description of the problem in dispute.
-If this discussion does not satisfy the student, the grievance may be appealed to the Advisor.
-If that discussion does not satisfy the student, an appeal may be made to the track Director.
-If this review does not satisfy the student, an appeal may be made to the SPH Dean.
-At each level of appeal within the Department, the student will be provided with a written response to the appeal.
-The student's written grievance and all responses will be filed in the Department.
+If this discussion does not satisfy the student, the grievance may be appealed to their graduate faculty advisory.
+If that discussion does not satisfy the student, an appeal may be made to the Track Director.
+If this review does not satisfy the student, an appeal may be made to the SPH Dean's Office.
+At each level of appeal within the track, the student will be provided with a written response to the appeal.
+The student's written grievance and all responses will be electronically filed with their home track.
+The student's written grievance and all responses will be filed in the Program Office.
+Issues with higher level processes and policies within the Oregon MPH Program should be communicated to the Oregon MPH Program Director.